 For the top of the birdbath, I built another mold from wood, and carved a Celtic knot pattern I had designed into the mold.
 The pattern was probably a bit too complex for the hypertufa, however; and some of the raised knot crumbled when I removed the mold (see photo below right).
 But the broken lines just add to the ancient look of the hypertufa.
 For those of you who have browsed my novel, you might notice the same knot pattern on the front and back cover, as well as under the chapter headings.

-Having built it all myself, it's a real delight to see the robins and finches enjoying it throughout the summer!
+Having built it all myself, it's a real delight to see the robins, cardinals and finches enjoying it throughout the summer!

 This is a concrete casting of a lotus leaf I made in 2013.
 The one pictured above is my first attempt, made from just concrete, water, and a bit of green dye.
 I tried a couple more using sand and Portland cement in various combinations, but none of those turned out as nicely as the first.
 The mix for this one was very wet and sticky and hard to work with, but the end result was far superior to the others.
 To make one, you start with a mound of sand that you mold to the dramatic ruffles of the leaf as best as possible (I spent 3 full hours just shaping the sand for this one!).
 You lay your leaf upside-down on the mold then cover it with the concrete mix.
 It's also good to use a layer of drywall tape (the plastic mesh type) for reinforcement.
 Once the concrete is in place you cover it with plastic till it cures.